18F/uswds-jekyll/pages/training/coursera.md

   4. If approved, you will receive an email stating "*your application was successfully submitted*".

-If you  do not receive a confirmation email and think that you entered the correct information on the application form, please contact scinet-training@usda.gov.
+If you do not receive a confirmation email you should:
+  1. Check with your supervisor to make sure they approved the request.
+  1. Email scinet-training@usda.gov with additional questions.

 | Application Deadline | License Allocation Date | License Active Period |
 |----------------------|-------------------------|-----------------------|